beveridges/mvc_calculator/docs_site/docs/user-guide.md

 ### XML Export Format

-The exported XML file contains:
+The XML export format is as follows:

 ```xml
 <?xml version='1.0' encoding='utf-8'?>